 Dental Public Health, Dentistry, Medical Approach in Dentistry, Minimally Invasive Dentistry, Operative Dentistry, Restorative Treatment

 Copyright 2011 Deise Oliveira

 Oliveira, Deise Cruz.
-"Minimally invasive dentistry approach in dental public health." master's thesis, University of Iowa, 2011.
+"Minimally invasive dentistry approach in dental public health."
+MS (Master of Science) thesis, University of Iowa, 2011.